Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 In the [introduction to that book](http://theliterarylink.com/leguinintro.html), LeGuin says something that I've never forgotten:

 >The artist deals with what cannot be said in words.
 >
 >The artist whose medium is fiction does this in words.
 The novelist says in words what cannot be said in words.

 I found that idea revelatory.
 It's an elegant expression of, maybe, what literary criticism and to some degree history and every other liberal art _is_ -- the art of uncovering things that can't be spoken of directly; the oblique approach when the direct one fails not despite but because of its directness.

 After being actively involved in interviewing for a few years, I realized that deriving answers to unasked questions is at the heart of what great interviewers do.
-I also realized that questions that are anything _other_ than surface-level starting places -- lights to cast shadows on the cave wall, if you will -- are classic examples of bad interview questions.
+I also realized that questions that are anything _other_ than surface-level starting places -- lights to cast shadows on the cave wall, if you will -- are bad interview questions.

-Imagine you are conducting an interview where every question you ask would be answered with perfect fidelity.
+Imagine you are conducting an interview where every question you ask will be answered with perfect truth and fidelity.
 What kind of questions would you ask?
 Are the answers you'd want even answers to ask-able questions?
-I assert that what you want is qualitatively un-askable _and_ unanswerable.
+I assert that the information you want is qualitatively un-askable _and_ unanswerable.
 Unanswerable in words, at any rate.

 For instance, something I look for in co-workers is, well, whether they _know how a computer works_.
 So in our imaginary full-fidelity, absolute-honesty world, maybe I could ask a candidate "hey candidate, do you know how a computer works?" hoping for a magical shortcut.
 But what would the answer be?
 If "yes," what does that mean?
 Does it mean the candidate could give a formal proof of Turing-completeness for an arbitrary set of rules?
 Does it mean they could explain how a modern processor works in perfect detail?
 Does it mean they could debug an intermittent failure in minified Javascript?
 Any of those things might be examples of "knowing how a computer works" but any one of them doesn't imply the others.